evijit/evijit.github.io/_pages/talks.md

 ### Invited Speaking Engagements

+- Nov 2025, Panel: "AI and the Creative Industry" at the Canadian Consulate and All Tech is Human

+- Oct 2025, Panel: "Rights (to Life, Liberty, and the Pursuit of Happiness)" at the UConn Humanities Institute AI Symposium

 - Apr 2025, Panel: "Is U.S. Policy Ready for Agentic AI?" at the [Center for Data Innovation](https://datainnovation.org/2025/04/is-u-s-policy-ready-for-agentic-ai/)

-- Mar 2025, Panel on Open Source AI Regulation at the [Summit on State AI Legislation (SSAIL)](https://dec.yale.edu/programs/summit-on-state-ai-legislation-ssail) at the Digital Ethics Center, Yale University

 - Mar 2025, NLP & Generative AI Panel at the [HBS Tech Conference](https://www.techclubhbs.com/2025-conference)

+- Feb 2025, Panel on Open Source AI Regulation at the [Summit on State AI Legislation (SSAIL)](https://dec.yale.edu/programs/summit-on-state-ai-legislation-ssail) at the Digital Ethics Center, Yale University

-- Feb 2025, Coordinated Disclosure for AI: Beyond Security Vulnerabilities at [The MIT Sloan AI Conference](https://www.mitaimlconference.com/)
+- Jan 2025, Coordinated Disclosure for AI: Beyond Security Vulnerabilities at [The MIT Sloan AI Conference](https://www.mitaimlconference.com/)

-- Oct 2024, Coordinated Disclosure for AI: Beyond Security Vulnerabilities at [The Future of Third-Party AI Evaluation Workshop](https://sites.google.com/view/thirdparty-ai-evalulation/workshop?authuser=0)
+- Oct 2024, Coordinated Disclosure for AI: Beyond Security Vulnerabilities at [Strengthening AI Accountability Through Better Third-Party Evaluations](https://hai.stanford.edu/news/strengthening-ai-accountability-through-better-third-party-evaluations) hosted by Stanford HAI

 - Oct 2024, Bridging the Gap: Real-World AI Biases and Responsible Governance Frameworks at [Indian Institute of Technology (IIT), Kharagpur](https://cse.iitkgp.ac.in/)